The first step

 - If applying to the Community & Organizational Leadership program, use department name "Family & Consumer Sciences" and major name "Human Development."

-- If applying to the Nutritional Sciences program, use department name "Family & Consumer Sciences" and major name "Foods, Nutrition, & Wellness Studies."
+- If applying to the Sustainable and Resilient Food Systems program, use department name "Family & Consumer Sciences" and major name "Foods, Nutrition, & Wellness Studies."

 Deadlines for Application